Vonng/pigsty/docs/s-interface.md

 ![](_media/infra.svg)

 Users can configure their own existing domain names for these services, or use the `make dns` shortcut to write the default domain names to `/etc/hosts`.

 Users can still access most services directly using the IP:Port method, for example, the entry point to the Pigsty monitoring system is the management node IP+3000 port.

-! > Note that if Consul is used as the DSC, the Consul UI **must** be accessed through the Nginx domain.
-Consul listens on port 127.0.0.1, a deliberate design for security reasons: Consul contains sensitive metadata that should not be exposed directly to the public.
+!> Note that if Consul is used as the DSC, the Consul UI **must** be accessed through domain names and proxy by nginx.
+Consul listens on port 127.0.0.1, it's a deliberate design due to security reasons: Consul stores sensitive metadata that should not expose to the public.